Medial Patellofemoral Ligament (MPFL) Reconstruction

 • How to report an illness or infection before the surgery

 Furthermore, your doctor or anesthetist will discuss your options for pain during the surgery, which may include general or spinal anesthetic.
-Often, MPFL reconstruction surgery is an outpatient procedure that takes one to two hours.
+The Alexander Outpatient Advantage means that the surgery usually takes 1-2 hours, and patients can return home immediately to recover.

-Since kneecap dislocations may have many causes and treatment options, it’s important to discuss various procedures with an experienced surgeon and physical therapist.
+Kneecap dislocations can have many different possible causes and treatments, so it’s important to discuss your options with an experienced surgeon and physical therapist.
 At Alexander Orthopaedics, our team assesses your MPFL injury diagnosis then works with you to create a plan for treatment and recovery.
+Our signature Outpatient Advantage model focuses on streamlining the recovery process by allowing you to recover in the comfort of your own home as opposed to a hospital room.
+Schedule an appointment to learn more about how we can help you return to the sports you love, pain-free.

 Schedule an appointment today and a member of our team will contact you within 24 hours to begin your recovery from an MPFL injury.